adines/DeepClas4BioImagePyISIC/README.md

 ## Installation
 To install this plugin you have to download it and put it in the path imagepy --> menus --> Plugins --> DeepClas4Bio.

+## About the model
+This plugin use a Keras model, the ResNet34 model, trained in the ISIC dataset.
+The steps we have followed to fine-tune this model can be found in the following [Colab Notebook](https://colab.research.google.com/drive/1z3h_oNZnfLjxfdOmYIUtpUVxkib3axg1#scrollTo=sYp9yBIkN-CW).

 ## Using the plugin
 In this section, we will see an example of how to use this plugin.
 For this example we will classify an ISIC image.